 - As of June 2, Somalia has 2023 confirmed cases of COVID-19 with 361 recoveries and 79 related deaths.

 - On April 15, the Federal Government of Somalia imposed a nighttime curfew from 8pm to 5am.

 Entry and Exit Requirements:

 - On March 18, the Federal Government of Somalia implemented flight restrictions intended to limit the spread of COVID-19.
 International flights were initially suspended for a period of 15 days.
+On April 6, this suspension was extended for an additional 30 days, with humanitarian and cargo exceptions.
 Please check with your airline about flight availability and alternatives.

 - Health screenings are being implemented under the guidance of UN and World Health Organization representatives in Mogadishu.

 - Somali authorities have established a quarantine unit at Aden Adde International Airport (AAIA) in Mogadishu to isolate passengers who demonstrate symptoms of coronavirus.